 It is recommended that the EPDS is used in antenatal clinics.
 Local treatment chains should be developed in order to facilitate both the delivery of interaction therapy (for depressed mothers and their infants) and the referral of a parent for psychiatric treatment.
 Further, it is recommended that the antenatal clinic personnel seek help for a mother whose pregnancy is characterised by disturbed feelings or mental images.

-.
+See also article Psychiatric evaluation and referral to treatment of adolescents .

 Social services support

+Find out about local regulations and availability of relevant social services and provide information on these to the child and family at an early stage, so that they receive appropriate support, as necessary.

 The physician in charge of the parent’s care may be legally obliged to inform the child protection services.